Long, Hot Summer

 I remember the sticky childhood summers– that particular kind of heaviness in the air that comes from rain that plays possum and refuses to come.
 I remember every fan in the house being turned on, trying desperately to cool us down.
 I remember glasses of Coke with big, watery drops racing down the side of the glass every time you touched it.
 I remember popcicles.

 We used to fill up our little blue plastic pool– that pillar of childhood for kids everywhere– and play until it got too much grass in the water to enjoy it anymore.
 Even then my Mom cautioned, “Use the water to give the flowers a drink.”
 Nothing was wasted.
-The zucchini and melons in the garden thrived, while the pansies and green peas wilted in the summer heat.
 We raced across roads in our bare feet, wincing at the heat radiating from the pavement.
 The grass became crispy.

 July passed into unbearable August, and it seemed that the universe was holding its collective breath– refusing to give even the tiniest hint of relief and a breeze.
 We sat outside on the porch swing, listening to the distant thunder which promised rain that never seemed to come.
 We would step out of the shower, don new clothes, and an hour later be damp from sweat.
 Nighttime was miserable, as our fans whirred and we thought up new ways to cool ourselves down tomorrow, the sheets sticking to our grubby legs and offering no relief from the relentless heat.

 One summer it got so hot that our small community in Pennsylvania actually lost power.
 Few people had air conditioning back then, but apparently enough of them had it that somehow we overloaded the circuits and the entire town plunged into blackness.
 One minute we were sitting there in the living room, our fans running happily, and the next, all the power went out.
 I remember the eerie feeling of looking outside, at all the dark houses and dark windows.
 It was scary to me.